betterscientificsoftware/bssw.io/WhatToContribute.md

 #### Does your idea seem to fit?

-If you have an idean that might work, continue to the [How To Contribute](HowtoContribute.md) page.
+If you have an idea that might work, continue to the [How To Contribute](HowtoContribute.md) page.